Get News & Updates Directly To Your Inbox

 Nuts, yogurt, dark chocolate, blueberries, avocado and spinach are good for your brain and energy levels.
 Having the right kind of small snack can help raise alertness and allow you to have a more productive day.
 And the food you have in the morning matters.
 If you eat sugary, starchy foods like doughnuts, cinnamon rolls or pancakes, you may feel mentally and physically sluggish.
 Try starting off your day with nutrient-dense food like eggs, fruit, lean proteins and whole grains.

 Getting enough sleep will help your body reduce stress and have more energy throughout the day.
 If you wake up before your alarm goes off, you are likely getting the sleep your body needs.
-If you always depend on your alarm clock, you may want to make a behavior change and go to bed earlier.
-The Centers for Disease Control and Prevention (CDC) recommends that adults get seven or more hours of sleep each night.
+If you always depend on your alarm clock or often hit the snooze button a few times, you may want to make a behavior change and go to bed earlier.
+The Centers for Disease Control and Prevention recommends that adults get seven or more hours of sleep each night.

 These steps can help boost your energy.
 But if you’re feeling very tired every day, talk to your doctor to rule out health problems that may be behind your lack of energy.
 Fatigue, a lingering tiredness that is constant and limits you, is a part of many illnesses, such as diabetes, heart disease, low iron and thyroid disease.